You want smart political talk without the meltdowns?

 The chairman recommended Biden be prosecuted for false statements as well.

-interviewed with Congress in a voluntary format, if you recall.
+He interviewed with Congress in a voluntary format, if you recall.

 But anyway, he interviewed with Congress in that format, which meant he did not take an oath at the start of it the way Hunter Biden did.

-The Republican lawmakers said James Biden lied when he said he was not present for a meeting that featured Joe Biden and a former Biden associate, Tony Bobulinski, at the Beverly Hilton Hotel in California in 2017.
+The Republican lawmakers said James Biden lied when he said he was not present for a meeting that featured Joe Biden and a former Biden associate, Tony Bobolinski, at the Beverly Hilton Hotel in California in 2017.

-Anyway, these referrals come as the House Oversight Committee, which has been leading the impeachment inquiry nears the conclusion of their investigation, which because Republicans don't have a majority and they have about 20 plus rhinos in there are not going to get a vote on the impeachment inquiry, so they have decided to go forward with criminal referrals.
+Anyway, these referrals come as the House Oversight Committee, which has been leading the impeachment inquiry nears the conclusion of their investigation, which, because Republicans don't have a majority and they have about 20-plus rhinos in there, are not going to get a vote on the impeachment inquiry, so they have decided to go forward with criminal referrals.

-But anyway, one thing that did come out today, the former girlfriend of Hunter Biden testified that Hunter smoked crack every 20 minutes.
+But anyway, one thing that did come out today: the former girlfriend of Hunter Biden testified that Hunter smoked crack every 20 minutes.

 By the way, on the addiction stuff, I feel sorry for anybody that's addicted to anything.